amiranga/MyCRM/README.md

 # MyCRM

-Simple application to manage customer data in an organization
+Application to manage customer data in an organization.

 ### Prerequisites